VATICAN CITY — Married couples became a focus of the fourth day of discussion at the Ordinary Synod of Bishops on the Family.

 The panel was also asked about how important they felt Cardinal Peter Erdő’s speech was.
 Cardinal Menichelli said it was a “summary” and a way to “highlight fundamental points.”
 But he said the document, which many synod fathers praised for upholding Church teaching, is “not in contrast” to the instrumentum laboris (working document), which, he said, is the “main” document of reference.

-Archbishop Palmer-Buckle said Cardinal Erdő had made a “nice summary,” and that African bishops “respected him for what he did”, but he said the document is one of four to six, and there is “much to be done.”
+Archbishop Palmer-Buckle said Cardinal Erdő had made a “nice summary” and that African bishops “respected him for what he did”; but he said the document is one of four to six, and there is “much to be done.”
 Patriarch Younan said this is a “synod of the people.”

 Asked if the instrumentum laboris was too Western-centered, as some synod fathers have said, Archbishop Palmer-Buckle regretted that good news from Africa rarely gets heard, and so perhaps “gives the wrong perspective” that this synod is only dealing with European issues.

 It also emerged today that 13 as-yet unnamed cardinals and bishops taking part in the synod sent a letter to the Pope on the first day of the synod.
-They were concerned the meeting was in being “steered” by the secretary general, and ultimately by the Pope.

 Cardinal Lorenzo Baldisseri, secretary general of the Synod of Bishops, reassured them the following day that the moderators and rapporteurs would be elected by the synod fathers.
 The Pope reassured them that he had chosen the composition of the commission for drafting the final message.